How to Export Australian Wine to China: an Introduction

-In the past five years, the number of drinkers of Australian wine in China has doubled.
+In the last five years, the number of drinkers of Australian wine in China has doubled.
 Many producers have benefited from the consumer’s overall good perception of their vintages.
 Wines from Australia are celebrated as high quality and authentic, with many Chinese recognizing the country’s long tradition of winemaking.

 China is predominantly a red wine market.
 Australian red wine exports have reached around US$886 million in 2017, with Shiraz and Cabernet Sauvignon leading the sales.
 White wine, however, is steadily making its presence known in the market, with exports increasing by 40%.
 Chardonnay and Riesling are popular choices, especially by the younger Chinese consumers.